awsdocs/amazon-comprehend-developer-guide/doc_source/how-class-run.md

-# Running an Asynchronous Classification Job<a name="how-class-run"></a>
+# Inputs and outputs for asynchronous classification jobs<a name="how-class-run"></a>

 After you've trained your model, your custom classifier is available for asynchronous use to categorize unlabeled documents\.

 **Note**
 If trained in multi\-class mode, your customer classifier can also be used for real\-time insights into documents\.
 However, real\-time analysis can only be applied to a single document at a time\.
-For more information, see [Real\-time Analysis with Custom Classification](custom-sync.md)\.
+For more information, see [Real\-time analysis for custom classification \(console\)](custom-sync.md)\.

 For asynchronous analysis, all documents must be in UTF\-8\-formatted text files\.
 Although you can only train your custom classification model using the `one document per line` format, you can submit your documents in that format or as `one document per file`\.
 The format you use depends on the type of documents you want to analyze, as described below\.